ishaanv/plz-be-the-final-blog-repo/content/articles/my-first-post.md

 I felt a general level of dissatisfaction with the prior versions.
 I think it mainly stemmed from my dissatisfaction the theme design.
 Also no [ikea effect](https://en.wikipedia.org/wiki/IKEA_effect)

 So I ended building my own.
 My main inspiration on this endeavour as been the excellent https://brandur.org blog.
-It is really quite the work of art. so
+It is really quite the work of art.

-## Now you can do it too!

 Sorg is MITed and so is this theme, which I'm calling ghetto sorg.

+### Now you can do it too!

+ For whatever reason if you would like you use this theme, it is available [here](https://github.com/ishaanv/ghetto-sorg).